Robertgripshover/node-db2-project/README.md

 7. added code inside cars-middleware
 8. wrote a lot of scripts inside of the package.json
 9. wrote inside of the index.js file
 10. installed 'npm install -g nodemon'
 11. installed 'npm install'
+12. I think this might be optional for if you want to use the vscode debugger that you download the nodemon install and the write the code I have inside of the launch.json file inside of the vscode folder.

 # Node DB2 Project Starter Code